Unwanted Phone Calls and How to Stop Them

 Who are the people making these calls?
 What do they want?
 Because it is a complicated subject, most of us tend to lump these callers together.
 In reality, those who contact us are legitimate telemarketers, illegal phishing callers, creditors, private investigators, and law enforcement.
 Most, if not all, of these calls are unwanted, but not all of them are illegal.

-Let’s look at three kinds of phone calls which represent most of the unsolicited calls we receive.
+Let’s look at three kinds of phone calls that represent most of the unsolicited calls we receive.